rust-lang/rust-forge/src/compiler/prioritization/priority-levels.md

 ### P-Medium

-`P-Medium` refer to issues that aren't critical, and that will be resolved in the long run.
+`P-Medium` refer to issues that aren't a priority for the team, and that will be resolved in the long run.
 Eg issues that will be fixed after a specific feature has landed.

 ### P-Low